Can grace be overstated?

 5:12 Although by this time you ought to be teachers, you need someone to teach you the basic principles of God’s revelation again.
 You need milk, not solid food.
 Now everyone who lives on milk is inexperienced with the message about righteousness, because he is an infant.
 But solid food is for the mature — for those whose senses have been trained to distinguish between good and evil.

-This hard food is for those of age, that is, those who believe in Jesus and His ultimate work.
+The writer of the letter is clearly implying that This hard food is for those of age, that is, those who believe in Jesus and His ultimate work.
 Their judgment is skilled in discerning right from wrong.
-So the talk of justification by grace is not exactly a drink of milk, but very hard food.

 Fortunately, there are more and more people who are boldly proclaiming God's grace, goodness and the things that Jesus has obtained on the cross, and there are more and more people who understand the Gospel and experience the love, goodness and mercy of Jesus.